nishamuktewar/techtree/topics/interesting_list.md

   * 3D user interfaces
   * economics of sensors (which are cheap, getting cheaper, and why?)
   * new TLDs... how are they actually being used?
+  * causality, causal methods (new paper from Dec 2014 on cause and effect)
+  * word embedding and sentiment analysis
+  * spectral
+  * entity resolution and deduplication